-You can access a number of services and specially trained health professionals working at PLWHIV (People Living with HIV) organisations throughout New Zealand.
+You can access a number of services and specially trained health professionals working at PLHIV (People Living with HIV) organisations throughout New Zealand.

 Depending on a number of different considerations, your doctor will recommend a course of treatment.
 Medication, known as antiretroviral treatment, works to stop or reverse any damage to your immune system, control symptoms and improve your quality of life.